I have a degree, now what?

 - Investment and banking careers for students without finance degrees .

 Law, teaching and other careers you can train for as a graduate with any degree

-There are some careers where additional training or postgraduate study will help.
+There are some sectors that have graduate jobs that you can do with any degree background, but it will either be of help or a requirement to undertake additional training or postgraduate study.
 Conversion courses are typically postgraduate courses (masters or graduate diplomas) that facilitate the transition into a particular profession.

-For careers in surveying (building surveying or quantity surveying) you do not necessarily have to do the extra qualification before joining a firm, as some employers support graduates gaining the conversion qualification while they work.
+For careers in surveying you do not necessarily have to do the extra qualification before joining a firm, as some employers support graduates gaining the conversion qualification while they work.

 Other career areas that typically have conversion course options include IT, business and finance.
 However, the additional layer of qualification isn’t always necessary for getting a graduate job in these areas.
 You will need to weigh up a couple of considerations:

 - Do you need particular specialist knowledge or technical skills to help you get into jobs you have seen advertised that interest you?

 - Would it make you feel more comfortable if you had completed some formal learning in the area before applying for jobs?

 A conversion course can be seen as a statement of intent, a way to show your potential employer that you are interested in their subject.
 Having one under your belt can also boost your confidence when surrounded by candidates who have the ‘right’ degree.